Skip to content

 Summary

-In this article, we learned how to use directory_iterator and recursive_directory_iterator. directory_iterator performs single-level traversal and is suitable for scenarios where the directory structure is known. recursive_directory_iterator performs depth-first recursive traversal and is suitable for scenarios that require searching an entire directory tree.
-The caching mechanism of directory_entry avoids unnecessary stat calls, providing a significant performance advantage when traversing large directories.
+In this article, we learned the usage of directory_iterator and recursive_directory_iterator. directory_iterator performs single-level traversal and is suitable for scenarios with known directory structures. recursive_directory_iterator performs depth-first recursive traversal and is suitable for scenarios requiring searching the entire directory tree.
+The caching mechanism of directory_entry avoids unnecessary stat calls and offers significant performance advantages when traversing large directories.

-Regarding error handling, always use the skip_permission_denied option to prevent traversal from being interrupted by permission errors.
-Regarding performance, limit recursion depth, avoid following symbolic links, and prefer using recursive_directory_iterator over manual recursion.
-In the practical section, we wrote a code statistics tool and a batch rename tool, which comprehensively applied all the knowledge from the three articles in this series.
+Regarding error handling, always use the skip_permission_denied option to avoid traversal being interrupted by permission errors.
+Regarding performance, limit recursion depth, avoid following symbolic links, and prioritize using recursive_directory_iterator over manual recursion.
+In the practical section, we wrote a code statistics tool and a batch renaming tool, which comprehensively applied the knowledge from all three articles in this series.

 At this point, we have covered the core content of the std::filesystem library.
-From path syntax handling with path, to status queries and modifications for file operations, and now to directory traversal and search—this API finally gives C++ standardized file system operation capabilities, eliminating the need to rely on POSIX APIs or third-party libraries.
+From the syntax handling of path, to file operation status queries and modifications, to directory traversal and search—this set of APIs finally gives C++ standardized file system operation capabilities, eliminating the need to rely on POSIX APIs or third-party libraries.